Karuna meditation is one of the traditional forms of Buddhist meditations.

 What does Karuna meditation mean?

-Buddhist meditations are ultimately about achieving enlightenment (read our guide to achieving enlightenment for more on this).
+Buddhist meditations are ultimately about achieving enlightenment (Read: Guide to achieving enlightenment).

 To become enlightened we need a very high level of karuna.

 Karuna is the Pali term for compassion, and it is a very important word in both Buddhism and Jainism.

 In Theravada Buddhism, living through Karuna (living through compassion) is the key to attaining great happiness in life. for more on this you might like to read our Ultimate Guide To Happiness.

 Karuna is one of the four “divine abodes” (brahmavihāra):

 - Sympathetic joy (mudita)

 It is considered impossible to become a bodhisattva (one who has achieved enlightenment) without achieving a high level of Karuna.